shunjilin/UdacityCarNDAdvancedLaneLines/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

+The final pipeline involves applying the transformations in the order: undistort, color and gradient threshold, warp.
+It also involves projecting the lane lines onto the frame, along with the curvature radius and offset values.

-Finally, I implemented a Line class to store/cache important states in order to improve the performance of lane detection on the project video.
+In addition, I implemented a Line class to store/cache important states in order to improve the performance of lane detection on the project video.

 This class keeps track of a buffer of (max) 10 valid pairs (frames) of lane lines, so that an average of these lane lines can be taken to be projected onto the video.
 This smoothens the lane line projections, and reduces jitter.